 THE PARK HALL When it was built in 1884 by department store founder James Howell (1835-1909) at the then gigantic cost of £40,000, the Renaissance-style mass of the Park Hall, with its hotel, two concert halls, coffee tavern and 10 shops, was a loud statement that Cardiff had developed a middle-class.
 As a response to the growing status of the silent film as a distinctive art form in itself one of the halls was converted into a cinema in 1914 and equipped with a 45-stop organ to accompany the increasingly ambitious and innovative silent masterpieces of Europe and the USA.
 This was so popular that the hotel company hired a young tyro who would become Cardiff’s most prestigious architect, Percy Thomas (1883-1969), to design a purpose-built cinematic space in 1915, an elegant, imposing 1800-seater with deep-pile carpets and tiered balconies, the last word in luxury in Cardiff at the time.
 Through conversion to sound the Park Hall thrived, but remaining an independent in the post-WW2 market increasingly dominated by three chains (ABC, Gaumont and Odeon) slowly caused problems as the cinema struggled to book the new releases monopolised by the chains.
 Innovations like the huge, curved Cinerama screen installed in 1964 only postponed the day of reckoning and it closed in 1971, the only Cardiff cinema to stay in the same ownership for its whole life.
-Today it’s the Parc, a Thistle hotel; a car park obliterated the cinema in 1982 but the old entrance on Park Place is still there.
+Its current incarnation is Jury’s Inn, a chain hotel.
+A car park obliterated the cinema in 1982 but the old entrance on Park Place is still there.

 THE TIVOLI At first named the Royal when built in 1914 close to the Glamorganshire Canal in Station Road, Llandaff North, it was renamed after joining the Splott Circuit in 1935 and then completely redesigned by the company’s in-house architect William Wort.
 Local kids flocked to Tivoli on Saturdays in what was known as the ‘tuppenny rush’, but pocket money couldn’t sustain it and closure came in 1958.
 Periods as a furniture store and a car showroom eradicated the cinema in stages and now it’s a Texaco garage, derisively called the Tivoli Service Station.